 Weight: 8′ 6″ in the maximum height allowed by the Massachusetts DOT – see MA DOT website for legal limits.

-Overhang: 3′ in the front and 4′ off of the rear of trailer.
+Overhang: 3′ in the front and 4′ off of the rear of the trailer.

 Routine trucking permits.

-Massachusetts oversize and overweight trucking permits that are issued the the DOT routinely:
+Massachusetts oversize and overweight trucking permits that are issued by the DOT routinely:

 Length: 115′ is the maximum load length on a routine trucking permit.